Puerto Rico Oversight, Management, and Economic Stability Act: Overview

 On November 29, 2016, the Governor of Puerto Rico responded to the oversight board's assessment of the Commonwealth's proposed fiscal plan, asking for Medicaid parity in Puerto Rico, the extension of Obamacare funds, and requesting for further federal intervention and support.

 With basic services risking privatization, and funding for pensions, education and healthcare already scarce, PROMESA strives to reallocate more public funding to restructure the $72 billion in debt.
 In late January 2017, the board created under PROMESA gave the government of Puerto Rico until February 28 to present a fiscal plan (including negotiations with creditors) to solve the problems.
 It is essential for the Commonwealth to reach restructuring deals to avoid a bankruptcy-like process under PROMESA.
 A moratorium on lawsuits by debtors was extended to May 31.

 In January 2017 governor Ricardo Rosselló replaced Millstein and co with investment expert Rothschild & Co to assist in leading the restructuring process of Puerto Rico's debts.
 The company was also exploring the possibility of convincing insurers that had guaranteed some of the bonds against default, to contribute more to the restructuring, according to reliable sources.
 The governor also planned to negotiate restructuring of about $9 billion of electric utility debt, a plan that could result "in a showdown with insurers."
 Political observers suggest that his negotiation of the electrical utility debt indicated Rosselló's intention to take a harder line with creditors.
 Puerto Rico has received authority from the federal government to reduce its debt with legal action and this may make creditors more willing to negotiate instead of becoming embroiled in a long and costly legal battle.

+On May 3, 2017, the Puerto Rico government formally invoked the bankruptcy-like restructuring procedure created by Title III of PROMESA by filing a petition in the U.S. federal district court for Puerto Rico.
+The petition did not use Official Form 201, Voluntary Petition for Non-Individuals Filing for Bankruptcy.
+Instead, it was filed on a similar-looking form for a "Title III Petition for Covered Territory or Instrumentality", on which the debtor's name was designated as "The Commonwealth of Puerto Rico".

 Composition of the Financial Oversight and Management Board

 On August 31, 2016, President Obama appointed the seven members of the board.

 In March 2017, Natalie Jaresko, former Minister of Finance in Ukraine, was appointed as the board's executive director.
+Her chairmanship was accompanied by multiple protests against the FOMBPR in Puerto Rico, the largest being a protest of 100,000 people in San Juan in the summer of 2019, before announcing her resignation in February 2022 effective on 1 April 2022.
 In 2019, Christian Sobrino, PROMESA's Representative of the Puerto Rican government, resigned in the wake of the Telegramgate scandal effective immediately on July 13, 2019.
-On September 1, 2020 El Nuevo Dia newspaper reports that USDA Rural Development State Director Josué Rivera was mentioned as a potential nominee for the Board.
+Robert Mujica became the Oversight Board’s executive director on January 1, 2023.